PabloLION/whisper-note/README.md

   - summary of the text with ChatGPT
   - input aggregated wav file for better recognition, translation, etc.
   - generate .SRT substitute
-  - use dynamic .now() as a default name for the merged file
 - UI:
   - Add a debug panel
   - use more "rich" for error, etc.